albop/tie_archive/session_2/index.md

 - AI can reproduce human biases
   - in the way algorithm is designed
   - if it immitates human or if its objective incorporates human bias
+- AI's don't have all human biases
+  - no hungry judge effect
+  - no funding cost (or do they?)
 - Humans also suffer from many of the same biases as machines
+- Machines have some advantages
+  - efficiency

 ---